 BLS certification is required for admission to the DNP program.
 Certification must be kept current throughout enrollment in the DNP Program.
-The Healthcare Professional course of Basic Life Support (BLS) offered by the American Heart Association will meet this requirement.
+The Healthcare Professional course of Basic Life Support (BLS) offered by the American Heart Association or the American Red Cross will meet this requirement.
 This course covers care for infants, children, and adults.
-The requirement is the American Heart Association, BLS and NOT Red Cross or Online BLS courses.
+The requirement is the American Heart Association or the American Red Cross and NOT Online BLS courses.
 PLEASE NOTE The back of the BLS card does not need to be signed for approval.
 Please ensure that the date of expiration is input when submitting and/or updating this requirement.